Continuous Delivery vs Continuous Deployment: Key Differences and When to Use Each

 Zero-downtime deployments are essential for continuous deployment.
 DeployHQ supports atomic deployments that swap the live version only after the new version is fully uploaded, so your users never see a half-deployed state.

-One-click rollback provides a safety net for both approaches.
-If a deploy introduces a problem, roll back to the previous version in seconds from the DeployHQ dashboard.
+One-click rollback is the safety net that makes continuous deployment safe in the first place.
+If a deploy introduces a problem, roll back to the previous version in seconds from the DeployHQ dashboard — no SSH session, no manual file swap.

-For teams deploying from GitHub, setting up automatic deployments takes minutes.
+For teams deploying from GitHub, the whole flow takes minutes to set up.
 Push to main, DeployHQ deploys.
 Push to staging, DeployHQ deploys to your staging server.
-Different branches, different servers, different strategies.
+Different branches, different servers, different strategies — without writing a single line of pipeline YAML.

 Getting started: a practical path

 If you are not doing either yet, start with continuous integration.
 Get automated builds and tests running on every commit.
-Once your team trusts the CI pipeline, add automated staging deploys --- that is continuous delivery.
-For a step-by-step guide, see CI/CD Pipelines: The Complete Guide.
+Once your team trusts the CI pipeline, add automated staging deploys — that is continuous delivery.

 The maturity path looks like this: